puppetlabs/puppetserver/documentation/crl_refresh.markdown

 ### Implementation

-Automatic CRL refresh leverages the the [trapperkeeper file system watcher](https://github.com/puppetlabs/trapperkeeper-filesystem-watcher) to watch for changes to the CRL file, and loads the updated CRL on change.
+Automatic CRL refresh leverages the [trapperkeeper file system watcher](https://github.com/puppetlabs/trapperkeeper-filesystem-watcher) to watch for changes to the CRL file, and loads the updated CRL on change.

 ### Contributors